JiaLinQuan/AppRTC-Android/README.md

 - (enhancement) bring app to forground during incoming call (doesn't work) http://stackoverflow.com/questions/29766270/how-to-resume-android-activity-programmatically-from-background/29769255#29769255 http://stackoverflow.com/questions/12074980/bring-application-to-front-after-user-clicks-on-home-button
-- re-register when coming back online
-- send heartbeat message to websocket

 - (feature) add wake up feature - if (user is offline - allow wake up trough gcm)
 - save gcm registration token with websocket registration on signaling server
 - wake up certain user when offline (if app was started can be seen if use is online now)